 I’m definitely not typically a hot dog lover (popular nicknames in my family for hot dogs include “tube steaks” and health missiles,”) but you can’t beat a classic Chicago-style dog.
 While you’re there, might as well splurge for the fries and shake too, am I right?

 (15/20) Take a Walking Tour of the City

-Check out Chicago’s walking tours—I’d recommend the Riverwalk Walking Tour, and get in touch with the city’s colorful history.
-Plus, it’s an excellent way to walk off all of that decadent Chicago food.
+Check out Chicago’s walking tours—I’d recommend the Gangsters and Ghosts Walking Tour, and get in touch with the city’s colorful history.
+You’ll get to explore the dark side of the city as you walk through the Loop District.